 - An airport or train station arrival/departure sign?

-- An flat panel display in a retail store?
+- A flat panel display inside or outside a retail store?

 Surprisingly, digital signage is far more common than most people think.
-This is based on the ever-increasing sales of commercial flat panel displays and LED signs, but there are other factors.
+This is partially due to the ever-increasing sales of commercial flat panel displays and LED signs, but there are other factors.
 Take, for example, businesses and government agencies who are always on the lookout for more effective ways to communicate with their respective audiences.
-Many organizations have realized that digital signage has the power to instantly connect with viewers wherever they are.
+Many organizations have realized that digital signage has the power to instantly connect with viewers, wherever they are.
 Many businesses can justify their digital signage investments solely based on advertising revenue.
-However, there are many additional benefits, such as the ability to broadcast urgent notifications, instant messages, and alerts can be sent to any number of displays, reaching audiences regardless of their activity.
+However, there are many additional benefits, such as the ability to broadcast urgent notifications, instant messages, and emergency alerts on any display.
+Digital signage lets organizations reach audiences regardless of their location or activity.

-Digital signage has proven itself to be extremely useful for Amber alerts, and emergency evacuation messages.
-It’s used to reach people who may not be carrying a smartphone or tablet and since there is no need to install apps on a phone, messages and ads can be seen by larger audiences.
+Digital signage has traditionally been used to reach people who may not be carrying a smartphone or tablet and since there is no need to install apps on a phone, messages and ads can be seen by larger audiences.
 It’s the perfect solution for public areas or any locations where people can encounter a screen.
-Messages and alerts are delivered as the need arises, and anyone within sight of a display will be informed instantly.
+Messages and alerts are delivered on-demand and anyone within sight of a display will be informed instantly.

-- Install your displays in the right place.
-Look for locations where people naturally congregate and spend time, such as waiting rooms or close to elevators.
-Hallways are also good locations, but you should adapt your content accordingly (use shorter content, less text).
-People walking by won’t absorb as much information, since they are only within visual range of the display for a very brief time.
+- Install your displays in the right location.
+Look for locations where people naturally congregate and spend time, such as waiting rooms or near elevators.
+Busy hallways are also great locations, but be sure to design your content accordingly (use shorter content, less text).
+Remember that people passing by won’t absorb as much information as captive audiences since they are only within visual range of the display for a very brief time.
 This is where a good marketing analytics solution can make a difference.
 These technologies help you gather useful traffic data and dynamically adapt content based on each viewer’s profile.
 For example, display different ads based on the viewer’s characteristics (ex. male/female, young/old, etc.)

 - When creating your digital signage content, stick to proven design rules.
-Use contrasting colours for foreground text and backgrounds.
-Select a clean and simple font, and make it big enough so it can be read from a distance.
-Don’t use too many words or fancy fonts, as this can impact readability.
+Use contrasting colors for foreground text and backgrounds.
+Select a clean and simple font, and make your text big enough that it can be read from a distance.
+Don’t use too many words or overly fancy fonts because this will impact readability.

 Here are some examples: